Priyanka170974/StopwatchWebiste/README.md

 ---

-## 📌 About
+## 📌 About the Project

-This project is a **modern Stopwatch Web Application** created with **HTML, CSS and JavaScript**.
+**Stopwatch** is a modern and responsive web application built using **HTML, CSS and JavaScript**.

-The application provides an easy way to measure time with essential stopwatch controls such as **Start, Pause, Lap and Reset**.
+It provides a simple and interactive way to measure time with essential stopwatch controls such as **Start, Pause, Lap and Reset**.

-It also features a beautiful **mountain-themed background**, a **glassmorphism-inspired interface**, responsive layouts and a **Dark Mode** for a more comfortable viewing experience.
+The project features a beautiful **mountain-themed background**, a glassmorphism-inspired interface, smooth interactions and a **Dark Mode** for a comfortable viewing experience.

-The goal of this project was to combine **functionality with a clean and visually appealing user interface**.
+The main goal of this project is to combine **useful functionality with a clean and visually appealing user interface**.

 ---

-## ✨ Key Features
+## ✨ Features

 ### ⏱️ Stopwatch Controls

-- **Start** — Starts the stopwatch and begins tracking time.
+- ▶️ **Start** — Start the stopwatch and begin tracking time.
-- **Pause** — Pauses the stopwatch without losing the current time.
+- ⏸️ **Pause** — Pause the stopwatch without losing the current time.
-- **Lap** — Records the current time as an individual lap.
+- 🏁 **Lap** — Record the current stopwatch time.
-- **Reset** — Resets the stopwatch and clears the recorded laps.
+- 🔄 **Reset** — Reset the stopwatch and lap history.
+- 🗑️ **Clear Laps** — Remove all recorded lap times.

+### 🌙 Dark Mode

+Switch between the normal and dark visual experience using the moon button in the top-right corner.

 ### 🏁 Lap Tracking

-The Lap feature allows users to record multiple lap times while the stopwatch continues running.
+Record multiple laps while the stopwatch continues running.

-Each lap is displayed separately with its corresponding time, making it easy to keep track of different intervals.
+Each lap is displayed separately with its recorded time.

-### 🌙 Dark Mode

-Switch between a light and dark visual experience using the theme toggle button.

-The dark theme changes the surrounding interface while maintaining the readability of the stopwatch and lap information.

-### 🏔️ Mountain-Themed UI
+### 🏔️ Mountain-Themed Interface

-The application uses a scenic mountain background combined with transparent panels to create a modern and relaxing visual experience.
+A scenic mountain background combined with transparent glass-style panels creates a clean and relaxing visual experience.

 ### 📱 Responsive Design

-The interface is designed to work across:
+The interface adapts to different screen sizes including:

 - 💻 Desktop
 - 💻 Laptop